loda-lang/loda-lang.github.io/index.markdown

 Running the [LODA miners](/mining) is a community project.
 We are grateful for the many contributions we receive.
 Here is a list of the [top contributors](https://boinc.loda-lang.org/loda/top_users.php) of the LODA BOINC project.
 If you have spare compute power and like to contribute to the project, please checkout our [mining info page](/mining)!

 LODA is open source and hosted in the [loda-lang](https://github.com/loda-lang) organization on GitHub.
 If you encounter any bugs, have ideas for new features, or wish to contribute code, we warmly welcome you to open issues or pull requests.
-For general inquiries or discussions, feel free to join us on our [Discord](https://loda-lang.org/discord) or contact us via e-mail.
+For general inquiries or discussions, feel free to join us on [Discord](https://loda-lang.org/discord) or contact us via e-mail.
 Your contributions and engagement are greatly appreciated!